YutaUtah/ModuleAnalyzer/README.md

-# Capstone: Final Project, Part-3
+# Module Analyzer

 ### About the Program

 `PyStatsApp` is a command line interface that analyzes Python packages and modules.
 When this script is done with analyzing, it will generate the statistics of each script.

 ### Additional Features from the previous project-2